Fresh Red Delicious Apples

 The Red Delicious apple variety was discovered in 1875 as a chance seedling growing on Jesse Hiatt’s farm in Peru, Iowa.
 Thinking it was a nuisance, Hiatt tried to chop down the seedling, but the tree grew back repeatedly.
 On the third time, Hiatt allowed it to grow and produce apples.

 In 1893, Hiatt took his apple, called Hawkeye, to a fruit show in Missouri.
 Following the show, Stark Brothers Nursery purchased the rights to market the apple and renamed it Red Delicious.
-Today, the classic shape and color of Red Delicious makes it one of the top varieties in the U.S.
+Today, the classic coke-bottle shape and color of Red Delicious makes it one of the most well-known apple varieties in the United States.

 How To Use Red Delicious Apples

 Snacking and salads

 Red Delicious apples are available from Stemilt every month of the year.
 They are harvested in Washington State in the fall.